Esser50K/PiCameleon/README.md

 The program runs according to a configuration.

-The configuration is seperated into 3 sections: `camera_initialization_options`, `modes` and `trigger_responses`
+The configuration is separated into 3 sections: `camera_initialization_options`, `modes` and `trigger_responses`

 The `camera_initialization_options` is where you can specify the arguments to be passed to the `PiCamera` object from the picamera library, these are passed directly to the contructor.

 The `modes` is where you can specify the operation modes in which the camera should run.
-These `modes` can be found [modes](picameleon/modes) folder.
+These `modes` can be found in the [modes](picameleon/modes) folder.
 One can run the same mode with multiple configurations.
 The modes also run according to a certain schedule defined by a start and stop cron condition.
-These `schedules` can be found in the [schedules](picameleon/schedules) folder, but you can write your own.
+These `schedules` can be found in the [schedules](picameleon/schedules) folder, but you can also write your own.
 The `modes` also have their own parameters that you can specify in the `modes_config` section for each instance.

 Some modes (such as the [motion_detection](picameleon/modes/motion_detection.py)) can trigger.
 This means an action can be configured in response to it.
 The responses can be found in the [trigger_responses](picameleon/trigger_responses) folder.
 These have their own configuration section as they can have their own parameters.
 Some examples from these are [record_to_file](picameleon/trigger_responses/record_to_file.py), [snapshot](picameleon/trigger_responses/snapshot.py) and also triggering external services over [http](picameleon/trigger_responses/http.py).